About Amy

 In 2012, Amy had the amazing opportunity of working with and selling horses of all ages (youngsters to schoolmasters), breeds (Warmbloods, Friesians, Quarter Horses, Thoroughbreds, Morgans, Arabians, Drafts, Ponies), and disciplines (Dressage, Jumping, and Western).

-Amy's gift for teaching horse care and horseback riding was very apparent and she had an obvious love for working with kids.
+Amy’s gift for teaching horse care and horseback riding was very apparent and she had an obvious love for working with kids.
 Amy decided to start Amiable Sporthorse.
 She received certification through CHA (Certified Horsemanship Association).
-As her business grew, she began adding adult students as well.
-Amiable Sporthorse acquired a few wonderful lesson horses and established a location on the west side of Petaluma.
-Amy is currently seeking students from Petaluma, Novato, Santa Rosa, Sebastopol, Rohnert Park, Cotati, Sonoma, Napa, San Rafael, Mill Valley, San Francisco, and the North Bay region.
-Amy also travels to client’s homes and facilities to teach and train.
+As her business grew, she began expanding to work with adult students as well.
+Amiable Sporthorse acquired a couple wonderful lesson horses and established a location in Petaluma, Ca. Amy is currently seeking students from Petaluma, Rohnert Park, Cotati, Sebastopol, Santa Rosa, Sonoma, Napa, Novato, San Rafael, San Francisco and the North Bay Area.
+Amy also travels to client homes and other facilities for lessons and training.

 January 2020, Amy became a Certified Art2Ride Associate Trainer.
-Understanding how Classical Foundation Training can improve a horse is so exciting.
+Understanding how Classical Foundation Training can improve a horse is life changing.
 Dressage is for everyone and every horse!

 Amy has also been practicing Intentional Horsemanship with Trainer Alex Clerc who is an Associate Trainer for Mark Rashid.
 This work addresses being present and intentional about your horsemanship and helping horses deal with their emotions.
 Amy has seen huge positive shifts in her training horses since practicing this method.

 "All my life, I've been passionate about horses and passing this on to my students is my life's mission.
 Dressage, when ridden properly, is such an amazing tool for success whether you are headed toward competing or simply building your skills.
 And just as importantly, I work with my students to learn proper horsemanship, in the saddle and on the ground.
 Being an educated equestrian means that you learn about saddle fit, nutrition, body work, shoeing, training, ground work and riding.
-When you focus on all these aspects that contribute toward a happy, healthy horse, you set yourself and your horse up for success.
-Horses teach us responsibility, compassion, teamwork, and confidence.
-These are such valuable life lessons."
+When you focus on all these aspects that contribute toward a healthy horse, you set yourself and your horse up for success."